Owner Operator Insurance

 Owner operator truck insurance for long-haul truckers

 We offer an unlimited radius in most states for super regional truckers who need primary liability coverage.
 A policy must have at least one semi-truck tractor listed and an operating radius of greater than 500 miles to be considered super regional.
-Radius is calculated as the crow flies instead of in road miles.
+Radius is calculated as the crow flies.
+In other words, your insurer will use the shortest distance between two points instead of road miles.

 We currently don't offer super regional trucking in Alaska, Hawaii, Louisiana or New York, but it's good to check with us since this can change.
 Keep in mind, this restriction only applies to semi-truck tractors needing an unlimited radius.